University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 Biography

 ANNA M. BRÍGIDO-CORACHÁN completed her doctoral studies in Comparative Literature at New York University and was also granted a PhD in English Rhetoric and Linguistics at the University of Valencia in 2008.
-She is currently Associate Professor /Senior Lecturer at the Department of English and German Philology and teaches several modules on North American literature and contemporary film at the Degree of English Studies and at the Master of Advanced English Studies of the UVEG.
-Prof. Brígido-Corachán has participated in several research projects financed by the Ministry of Education and the Generalitat Valenciana (on Culture, Development, Social Movements, and their influence and representation in literary discourse).
-Since 2019 she coordinates the research group LENA: North American Ethnic Minority Literatures in a Global Context (LENA - GIUV2019-457) which includes the research projects financed by the Generalitat Valenciana: "North American (trans)Ethnic Literatures in a Global Context: Representations, Transformations, and Resistances" (GV/2019/114) and "Reconfigurations of gender, race, and class in ethnic minority literatures of the Obama/Trum Eras" (GV/AICO/2021/249).
-She also coordinates the Teaching Innovation group NAPCED (financed by the Universitat de València), which examines the implementation of key concepts from Critical Pedagogy and Education for Development in anglophone literature modules engaging performative and digital environments.
+She is currently Associate Professor /Senior Lecturer at the Department of English and German Philology, where she teaches courses on North American literature and contemporary film at the Degree of English Studies and at the Master of Advanced English Studies.
+Prof. Brígido-Corachán is the Director of the Research Group LENA: North American Ethnic Minority Literatures in a Global Context (LENA - GIUV2019-457), which so far includes the research projects "North American (trans)Ethnic Literatures in a Global Context: Representations, Transformations, and Resistances" (GV/2019/114) and "Reconfigurations of gender, race, and class in ethnic minority literatures of the Obama/Trum Eras" (GV/AICO/2021/249), financed by Generalitat Valenciana.
+She also coordinates the Consolidated Teaching Innovation group NAPCED: Nuevas aplicaciones de la Pedagogía Crítica a la Educación Digital en la Literatura y la Cultura Audiovisual (GCID23_2580121), funded by the Office of Innovation and Transference at the University of Valencia.
 She is also Mobility Erasmus + Coordinator at the Degree of English Studies since 2023.

 CANTILLO LUCUARA, MAYRON ESTEFAN